-For less ceremonious food affairs, they enjoy the kitchen with its beautiful lake view at the Aron extendable dining table, which is surrounded by warm, espresso brown leather Agatha chairs.
+For less ceremonious food affairs, they enjoy the kitchen with its beautiful lake view at an extendable dining table, which is surrounded by warm, espresso brown leather Agatha chairs.
 “I’m not exaggerating when I say we’ll sit there for a couple hours, lingering over breakfast or brunch,” Maya says.

 Throughout the pristine space, curated colors distinguish each room.
 In the study, Andrea customized the marble Epico Arc desk with a red leather top and paired it with the equally bold red leather Vistoso executive chair.
 Classic leather and walnut Ease II lounge chairs with ottomans offer modern, cozy seating.
 An outdoor view is framed by a pair of print drapes, which Maya spotted in Elle Décor and Andrea hunted down.
 “Everything that we asked for, she went above and beyond in helping us find,” Maya says.